uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-When you are finished viewing or managing the mailing lists, to return to either the user or group perspective, click the ``User`` or ``Group`` tabs in the top row of the page.
+To return to either the user or group perspective, click the ``User`` or ``Group`` tabs in the top row of the page.
 If returning to a group, chose the group from the list of available trust groups.

-The ``Wiki`` tab or link opens a new page showing the wiki's home page.
+The ``Wiki`` tab or link opens a new page showing the wiki's home page (:ref:`userWikiHomePage`).
 The second row at the top of the page changes to be wiki-related tabs, rather than group-related tabs.

 .. _userWikiHomePage: